-Over time, the infection damages the intestinal wall and reduces the animal’s ability to absorb nutrients properly.
-Because of this, affected cattle may start to lose weight even though they continue eating normally.
-Persistent diarrhea and a gradual decline in body condition are also common signs of this paratuberculosis disease.
+Over time, the infection slowly damages the intestinal lining, which makes it harder for the animal to absorb nutrients properly.
+Because of this, cattle may start losing weight even when they are still eating normally.
+In many cases, you also see long-term diarrhea and a steady drop in body condition, which are common signs of paratuberculosis in cattle.

 Johne’s disease in cattle is caused by the bacterium Mycobacterium avium subspecies paratuberculosis (MAP).
 This microorganism is responsible for paratuberculosis, a long-term infection that mainly affects the lower part of the small intestine in cattle and other ruminants.